intel/diagnostics-utility/docs/index.rst

    \textcolor{IntelClassicBlue-S2}{\rule{\textwidth}{.9pt}}
    \endgroup

-The Diagnostics Utility for Intel® oneAPI Toolkits is designed to check your configuration to verify it meets the requirements for using Intel® products.
+The Diagnostics Utility for oneAPI is designed to check your configuration to verify it meets the requirements for using Intel® products.

+With the 2024.1.0 release, Diagnostics Utility for oneAPI becomes a part of Intel® oneAPI Base Toolkit and Intel® HPC Toolkit.

 With this utility, you can identify issues such as: